+1 FORWARDABLE

+KDC.

+11 HW-AUTHENT

-9 INITIAL was issued using the AS protocol, and not issued based on a ticket-granting ticket.
-This flag indicates that during initial authentication, the client was authenticated by the KDC before a ticket was issued.
-The strength of the 10 PRE-AUTHENT preauthentication method is not indicated, but is acceptable to the KDC.
-This flag indicates that the protocol employed for initial authentication required the use of hardware expected 11 HW-AUTHENT to be possessed solely by the named client.
+This flag indicates that the protocol employed for initial authentication required the use of hardware expected to be possessed solely by the named client.
 The hardware authentication method is selected by the KDC and the strength of the method is not indicated.

 This flag indicates that the KDC for the realm has checked the transited field against a realm defined policy for trusted certifiers.
-If this flag is reset (0), then the application server must check the transited field itself, and if unable to do so it must 12 TRANSITEDreject the authentication.
-If the flag POLICY-CHECKED is set (1) then the application server may skip its own validation of the transited field, relying on the validation performed by the KDC.
+If this flag is reset (0), then the application server must check the transited field itself, and if unable to do so it must is set (1) then the application server may skip its own validation of the transited field, relying on the validation performed by the KDC.
 At its option the application server may still apply its own validation based on a separate policy for acceptance.

+12 TRANSITED-POLICY-CHECKED reject the authentication.
+If the flag

 This flag indicates that the server (not the client) specified in the ticket has been determined by policy of the realm to be a suitable recipient of delegation.
-A client can use the presence of this flag to help it make a decision whether to delegate credentials (either grant a proxy or a 13 OK-AS-DELEGATE forwarded ticket granting ticket) to this server.
+A client can use the presence of this flag to help it make a decision whether to delegate credentials (either grant a proxy or a forwarded ticket granting ticket) to this server.
 The client is free to ignore the value of this flag.
 When setting this flag, an administrator should consider the Security and placement of the server on which the service will run, as well as whether the service requires the use of delegated credentials.

 This flag indicates that the principal named in the ticket is a generic principal for the realm and does not identify the individual using the ticket.
 The purpose of the ticket is only to securely distribute a session key, and not to identify the user.
 Subsequent requests using the same ticket and session may be considered as originating from the same user, but requests with the same username but a different ticket are likely to originate from different users.

+Reserved for future use.

+13 OK-AS-DELEGATE